Set-Theoretic Geology: The mantle

-Because of the quantification over classes, the ground axiom assertion appears at first to be fundamentally second-order in nature, but Reitz \cite{Reitz2007:TheGroundAxiom, Reitz2006:Dissertation} proved that it is actually first-order expressible (an equivalent claim is implicit, independently, in \cite{Woodin2004:CHMultiverseOmegaConjecture}).
+Because of the quantification over classes, the ground axiom assertion appears at first to be fundamentally second order in nature, but Reitz \cite{Reitz2007:TheGroundAxiom, Reitz2006:Dissertation} proved that it is actually first-order expressible (an equivalent claim is implicit, independently, in \cite{Woodin2004:CHMultiverseOmegaConjecture}).